awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 To hibernate an instance that was launched using your own AMI, you must first configure your AMI to support hibernation\.
 For more information, see [Updating Instance Software](install-updates.md)\.

-If you use one of the [supported AMIs](#hibernating-prerequisites), or if you create an AMI based on one of the supported AMIs, you do not need to configure it to support hibernation\.
+If you use one of the [supported AMIs](#hibernating-prerequisites) \(except Ubuntu 16\.04 LTS\), or if you create an AMI based on one of the supported AMIs, you do not need to configure it to support hibernation\.
 These AMIs are preconfigured to support hibernation\.
+To configure Ubuntu 16\.04 LTS to support hibernation, you need to install the linux\-aws\-hwe kernel package version 4\.15\.0\-1058\-aws or later and the ec2\-hibinit\-agent\.
+For the configuration steps, choose the **Ubuntu 16\.04 \- Xenial** tab below\.

 ------
 #### [ Amazon Linux 2 ]